korobochkin/mark-user-as-spammer/plugin/readme.txt

 3. Activate Mark User as Spammer from your Plugins page.
 4. Ban or unban users on yourdomain.com/wp-admin/users.php page.

+== Screenshots ==
+1. Ban or unban users on Users page.
+Blocked users marked with red background.
+2. If you ban someone he can't log in anymore and WordPress shows up the error notice during login process.

 == Frequently Asked Questions ==

 = Which information plugin stores in DB? =